dcm9123/diammatics/T1D/README.md

 For RAxML, I had this code that gets bootstrap trees, followed by the selection of the best tree.
 The code is called `raxml_slurm.sh`, and it is found in this repository and in ARC at `/bulk/sycuro_bulk/daniel/diabetes/UC_UT_collaboration/RAxML
 `
+In this part, I had to make sure that the headers of the sequences didn't have any spaces, and to assign just 1 or 2 threads to the job, as more than that will crash the code.
+Specifically in the `raxml-ng --search` part, I had to include `--force` to force it to run with 1 thread.